Ahmed-Elgammal-900/Ahmed-Elgammal-900/README.md

 ### 📖 About

-Building fast, accessible, and production-ready user interfaces — from pixel-perfect responsive layouts to performance-tuned rendering pipelines.
+Building fast, accessible, and production-ready user interfaces, from responsive layouts to performance-tuned rendering pipelines.
 I care about the details that make an app feel fast: SSR, clean component architecture, and UI that holds up across every screen size.

 ### 🎨 Core Technical Highlights & Achievements
 **Quizzer Platform**